 (all three semesters with labs must be taken for equivalency to General Biology at New Brunswick)

 Please note that "General Biology" at Newark, 21:120:101 and 102 is no longer a class for science majors, effective Fall 2011 and later.

-Online courses, whether offered by Rutgers or another university, will be evaluated on a case by case basis to determine if they will count towards a major in the Biological Sciences.
-See above for evaluation instructions.
-Winter session courses of greater than 1 credit will not count for the major.
-All courses towards the Biological Sciences major/minor must run 5 weeks minimum.
+- Winter session courses of greater than 1 credit will not count for the major.
+All courses towards the Biological Sciences major/minor must run 5 weeks minimum to count.